Introduction to Raya Ramananda Samvada

 - Last Updated: Wednesday, 25 May 2016

 - Views: 10029

 Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[This year, 2013, Srila Raya Ramananda's appearance day is May 29th (in India).
+[This year, 2016, Srila Raya Ramananda's appearance day is May 26th (in America).
 Srila Raya Ramananda's discussions with Sri Caitanya Mahaprabhu as described in Sri Caitanya-caritamrta are eternally fresh and ever-increasingly nourishing for us.
 During Srila Gurudeva's fourteen years of world hari-katha festivals, this discussion was one of his favorite topics to benedict us lost souls of this world.